Analysis of Methanol, Denaturants and Illicit Liquors

 Methanol itself is roughly as intoxicating as ethanol, and a small accidental sip is not fatal.
 The danger sits one metabolic step downstream.
 Hepatic alcohol dehydrogenase (ADH) converts methanol to formaldehyde, then aldehyde dehydrogenase oxidises formaldehyde to formic acid.
 Formic acid is the actual poison: it produces a severe anion-gap metabolic acidosis, binds to cytochrome c oxidase in the inner mitochondrial membrane, and accumulates in the retina and optic nerve where it causes the classic methanol-poisoning triad of headache, blindness, and coma followed by death.
 Time to onset is delayed (6 to 30 hours), which is why hooch tragedies present as a wave of patients arriving at district hospitals long after the original drinking session.

 Indian forensic labs see two streams of casework.
-The first is the analysis of ethyl alcohol in legitimate seized beverages, where methanol may show up as a trace contaminant.
+The first is the analysis of ethyl alcoholin legitimate seized beverages, where methanol may show up as a trace contaminant.
 The second is the hooch tragedy: a cluster of fatal poisonings traced to a single batch of country liquor adulterated with methanol diverted from a chemical industry.
-The bench workflow is the same in both cases (head-space GC-FID on the sample, chromotropic acid spot test on serum or stomach contents), but the legal frame differs, and NTA exam stems often hinge on which Act applies.
+The bench workflow is the same in both cases (head-space GC-FID on the sample, chromotropic acid spot test on serum or stomach contents), but the legal frame differs, and the applicable Act depends on which state Excise framework governed the seizure.

-The clinical antidote pathway also turns up in MCQs.
+The clinical antidote pathway is directly relevant to casework reports and expert testimony.
 Both fomepizole (4-methylpyrazole) and ethanol work by competitively inhibiting ADH, slowing methanol metabolism to formic acid and giving the kidneys time to clear methanol unchanged.
 Fomepizole is cleaner and dose-controlled but expensive and not always stocked at district hospitals; ethanol is cheap, ubiquitous, and the standard fallback in most Indian government-hospital protocols.

 Detection: colour tests, head-space GC-FID and refractive index